Check disk-usage

 Overview

 Checks used or free disk space for each mounted partition.
 By default, only physical devices are checked (hard disks, USB drives), ignoring pseudo and memory filesystems.
 Supports filtering by mountpoint pattern or filesystem type.
 Thresholds can be set as percentages or absolute values, and can target either used or free space.
-Note that on Unix systems, 5% of disk space is typically reserved for root and not reflected in the available space shown to regular users.
+Note that on ext2/3/4 filesystems, about 5% of disk space is reserved for root by default and is not reflected in the available space shown to regular users.
 Alerts when usage exceeds the configured thresholds.

 Important Notes: